Omfuller34/sql-2025-concert-programming-analysis/README.md

 ## John Williams Work Consolidation

 Initial results showed a disproportionately high number of distinct works for **John Williams**.
-Further investigation revealed that OPAS treats excerpts from different films, and sometimes multiple excerpts from the same film, as separate works.
+Further investigation revealed that OPAS treats multiple excerpts from the same film as separate works.

 For marketing purposes, each **film** was treated as a single work.